 So, if you want your book to look amazing inside and out, contact us for a quote.

 I own a copy of a rather unusual book, Monty Python’s Flying Circus: Just the Words.
-It includes volumes one and two in a single flip book.
-Volume one starts at the front, but to read volume two, you flip the book over and start from the back.
+It includes volumes one and two in a single book.
+Volume one starts at the front, but to read volume two, you turn the book over and start from the back.
 The two meet in the middle.

 For my book, I used the Project Gutenberg text of Little Wars and Floor Games, both by H.G.
 Wells.
 I chose these because they are in the public domain, they fit together, and they’re books that I’m happy to have on my shelves but didn’t already own.